-The owners of the property must come to the Water Division office at Cleveland Heights City Hall and fill out a tenant letter in order for the tenant to assume responsibility for the charges.
-The water and sewer bills would still carry the owner's name on the account, but would be sent to the tenant at the property.
+The owners of the property must come to the Local Utility office at Cleveland Heights City Hall and fill out a tenant letter in order for the tenant to assume responsibility for the charges.
+The sewer bill would still carry the owner's name on the account, but would be sent to the tenant at the property.
 The property owner is responsible for the unpaid bill in the event the tenant defaults on payment.

-Cleveland Heights City HallWater Division40 Severance CircleLower LevelCleveland Heights, OH 44118
+Cleveland Heights City HallLocal Utility Office40 Severance CircleLower LevelCleveland Heights, OH 44118